dnssd-wg/draft-ietf-dnssd-tsr/draft-ietf-dnssd-tsr.md

 **mDNS proxy**
 : a host that runs an mDNS registrar and at least one mDNS registrant acting as a proxy.
 That is, it needs to advertise mDNS records on behalf of one or more entities not located on the host itself.
-The advertising proxy {{I-D.sctl-advertising-proxy}} is an example of an mDNS proxy.
+The advertising proxy {{I-D.ietf-dnssd-advertising-proxy}} is an example of an mDNS proxy.

 **SRP requester**
 : a client that uses the Service Registration Protocol (SRP) {{RFC9665}} to send an SRP Update to an SRP registrar.